c0x12c/spartan-module-feature-flag-python/README.md

 - **CRUD Operations**: Create, read, update, and delete feature flags.
 - **Database Support**: PostgreSQL integration.
 - **Optional Redis Caching**: Cache feature flag data for faster access.
 Redis integration is optional and can be omitted.
+- **Optional Slack Notifier**: Send notification to a Slack channel.

 ## Installation
 To install the module and its dependencies, use: